bvkrauth/bvkrauth.github.io/_publications/nsed.md

 ---
-title: "Non-Standard English Dialects and the Effect of Supplementary Funding on Educational Achievement"
+title: "Non-standard English dialects and the effect of supplementary funding on educational achievement"
 collection: publications
 permalink: /publication/nsed
 excerpt: "British Columbia provides school districts with supplementary funding to support the language